Here's how to get Cursive installed.

-First, if you haven’t already, download IntelliJ here.
-If you don’t have a licence for the Ultimate Edition, the free Community Edition is fine.
+First, if you haven't already, download IntelliJ here.
+If you don't have a licence for the Ultimate Edition, the free Community Edition is fine.
 IntelliJ is available for Windows, Mac OS X, and Linux.
-Cursive will work with IntelliJ versions from the last two years, currently 2016.x, 2017.x, 2018.1 and the new 2018.2 EAP.
+Cursive will work with IntelliJ versions from the last two years, currently 2017.x and 2018.x.

 If you're starting IntelliJ for the first time, it will ask you to select the plugins you'd like to use from the list of bundled plugins.
 It's a good idea to disable plugins you know you'll never use to improve startup time and memory use.
 If you change your mind later, you can always re-enable them in Settings→Plugins.

 If you're used to using Eclipse, JetBrains have a migration guide.
 It's fairly Java specific but there's some useful information there relevant to Cursive too, as well as basic IntelliJ terminology.

 If you already have La Clojure, clojure-kit or the existing Leiningen plugin from Jan Thomä installed, you'll need to uninstall them or they'll conflict with Cursive.
 Open Settings→Plugins and select the "Installed" tab.
 Uninstall the plugins by clicking on the plugin title and selecting "Uninstall" from the drop-down.
 Restart IntelliJ when it prompts you to.

 If this is the first time you've started IntelliJ, you'll see the welcome screen:

 To install the plugin, open the plugins dialog from the Configure menu:

 If you've been using IntelliJ previously, then open the plugins window from Settings→Plugins as normal.